neuromorph/better-osd/README.md

 # Better OSD (GNOME 42 Extension)

-A GNOME Shell extension allowing the user to set the position, size, transparency and delay of the OSD popup.
+A GNOME Shell extension allowing the user to set the position, size, color, transparency and delay of the OSD popup.

 ## Installation